 Accurate and transparent pay is the foundation for better crew management, and this is made easy with Crew Pay Manager.
 Data from this solution and other sources then feeds our Crew Analytics solution to reveal the true performance of your flight crew.
 It pulls data from your core operational systems to report on hundreds of KPIs related to crew costs, crew utilization and crew productivity.
 You can also drilldown to discover exactly what’s causing cost variances and why pairings are breaking, so you can drive improvements to your flight crew plan.

-If you’re ready to take control of your crew costs and productivity, and make a positive impact on retention and profitability, join our upcoming webinar: Take your crew management to the next level.
+If you’re ready to take control of your crew costs and productivity, and make a positive impact on retention and profitability, watch our latest webinar recording: Take your crew management to the next level.